ruby2elixir/cercle/README.md

 4. mix ecto.migrate (Run the migration)
 5. mix phoenix.server (You're good to go!)

+## To use Cercle CRM API

+- make sure to include into your header: authorization Bearer TOKEN_FOUND_IN_YOUR_SETTINGS
+- you can get the list of boards, contacts by using the API like /api/v2/company/:id_of_your_company/board /api/v2/company/:id_of_your_company/contact
+- you can create or edit board, card also.

+More Documentation about API is coming soon.

 ## To Install Cercle into heroku
 1. mix phoenix.gen.secret
 2. heroku config:set SECRET_KEY_BASE="your_key_here"